kfcampbell/kfcampbell.github.io/_posts/2020-06-09-go-allocators.markdown

 }
 ```

 That's crazy!
+It looks weird to me to see that in a working Go program.
 Also it might be a good way to annoy coworkers in your next code review.

 So...what's the story here?
 What's going on under the hood?